About Tom Carper

 Born in West Virginia and raised in Virginia, Senator Tom Carper attended The Ohio State University on a Navy R.O.T.C. scholarship, graduating in 1968 with a B.A. in economics.
 He went on to complete five years of service as a naval flight officer, serve three tours of duty in Southeast Asia during the Vietnam War, and continued to serve in the Naval Reserve as a P-3 aircraft mission commander until retiring with the rank of captain in 1991 after 23 years of military service.
 With the war winding down in Southeast Asia, Tom Carper moved to Delaware in 1973 where he earned his M.B.A. at the University of Delaware.
-Today, he and his wife of 30 years, Martha, live in Wilmington and are the proud parents of two sons.
+Today, he and his wife, Martha, live in Wilmington and are the proud parents of two sons.
 Senator Carper travels from Wilmington to Washington each day on an Amtrak train.

 His career in public service began in 1976 when he was elected to the first of three terms as Delaware's state treasurer at the age of 29 at a time when the state of Delaware had the worst credit rating of any state in America.
 Six years later, with that credit rating restored to a respectable "AA," he ran for – and was elected to – Delaware's at-large seat in the U.S. House of Representatives.

 Tom Carper was then elected the 78th governor of Delaware in 1992 and served two terms in that role.
 As governor, he pursued a common-sense agenda that led to eight balanced budgets, tax cuts in seven of those eight years, and major increases in employment.
 Governor Carper led the effort to strengthen the state's “rainy day” fund and boost Delaware's credit rating to "AAA" for the first time in state history, while helping to overhaul the state's education system and to implement welfare reform initiatives in Delaware and the nation.